paulross/PyCppContainers/docs/sphinx/source/introduction.rst

 * Two C++ templates for Python ``dict`` two way conversions for all type combinations.

-These templates are fairly simple, comprehensible and, for simplicity, code generation is done with a Python script is used to create the final 120 functions.
+These templates are fairly simple, comprehensible and, for simplicity, code generation is done with a Python script is used to create the final, instantiated, 120 functions.

 Hand Written Functions
 =============================